-Warning: lots of wanderlust and beauty ahead – prepare to catch a solid dose of the travel bug!
-Thank you Croatia…we miss you already!!!
+Warning: lots of wanderlust and beauty ahead!
+Thank you Croatia…we miss you already ♥

-Today, we bring you our complete 12-day tour of Croatia, highlighting our absolute favorite places & activities through photography, and some basic need-to-know info.
-If you’d like to know more about any of the spots we visited, please comment at the end of the article, or send us an email!
+If you’d like to know more about any of these places or if you need help planning your Croatian vacation, please comment at the end of the article or send us an email!

-A trip to Croatia would not be complete without a visit to The Pearl of the Adriatic.
+A trip to Croatia wouldn’t be complete without a visit to The Pearl of the Adriatic.
 After a magical experience in Montenegro, our Croatian adventure began here in Dubrovnik.
 Check out some of the highlights!

 The iconic walls of Dubrovnik are a great way to see the city from above, transport yourself back to historical times or just soak in the beautiful views of the surrounding Adriatic.
 You’ll need at least an hour to explore all of the walls by foot.